-You will be placed on academic probation if your term or cumulative GPA falls below 2.000.
-At that time, a hold is placed on your student record that will require you to meet with your advisor before being able to register for courses.
+You will be placed on academic probation if your cumulative University of Minnesota GPA falls below 2.00.
+At that time, a hold is placed on your student record that will require you to meet with an academic advisor before being able to register for courses.

-You will be suspended if “at the end of the probation term (semester), both the term and the cumulative GPA are below 2.000, or the conditions of an academic contract are not fulfilled.”
+You will be suspended if at the end of the probation term your cumulative University of Minnesota GPA remains below a 2.00.

 When suspended, you will no longer be in your academic program and cannot register for courses at any University of Minnesota campus.